jacobkalat/jacobkalat.github.io/_posts/2021-04-02-example-content.md

 The title of the machine will vary from room to room.
 After some time the IP address should appear.
 This is the local IP address of the vulnerable machine for this room.
 You will only be able to reach this IP address if you have connected to TryHackMe's network.
 To do this we will be using OpenVPN in our Kali Linux virtual machine.

+### OpenVPN

+To connect your VM (virtual machine) to TryHackMe's network we are going to use OpenVPN.
+To get started open up a terminal and type the following to update your machine.

+{% highlight bash %}
+  foo@bar:~$ sudo apt update && sudo apt upgrade
+{% endhighlight %}

 > Curabitur blandit tempus porttitor.
 Nullam quis risus eget urna mollis ornare vel eu leo.
 Nullam id dolor id nibh ultricies vehicula ut id elit.